Lord-Melflam/Lord-Melflam/README.md

 ---

-> *Elegance in e is not decoration — it is control.*
+> *Elegance in CS is not decoration — it is control.*

 ---